r007sec/pwnshop/README.md

 > **Authorized security training use only.**
 > This application contains deliberate, known vulnerabilities.
 Do not deploy it on a public-facing or production server.
 Keep your repository private.

-Pwnshop is an intentionally vulnerable Nigerian e-commerce platform built for hands-on web application penetration testing training.
+Pwnshop is an intentionally vulnerable e-commerce platform built for hands-on web application penetration testing training.
 It covers 41 vulnerabilities mapped to the OWASP Top 10 (2025) and OWASP LLM Top 10, including SQL injection, stored XSS, SSRF, SSTI leading to RCE, prototype pollution, path traversal, and AI/LLM-specific attack chains.

 ---
 <img width="1920" height="1001" alt="image" src="https://github.com/user-attachments/assets/72f39af3-503b-4f96-ab04-a0ce0ea7c4cf" />